OleHolmNielsen/Slurm_tools/slurmreportmonth/README.md

 	-m: Send report by E-mail to root@localhost
 	-a: Select an account (or list of accounts)
 	-s -e: Select Start and End dates of the report
+        -c: Select current month from the 1st until today
 	-r: Copy the report to a specified directory as well
 ```